Óscar Álvarez (footballer, born 1977)

-Óscar Álvarez Sanjuán (born 9 June 1977) is a Spanish retired footballer who played as a central defender, currently assistant manager of Girona FC B.
+Óscar Álvarez Sanjuán (born 9 June 1977) is a Spanish former professional footballer who played as a central defender.
+He is the assistant manager of club Girona.

 Playing career

 Born in Barcelona, Catalonia, Álvarez finished his youth career with local FC Barcelona, going on to feature for its C and B teams until the age of 22.
 He later signed with Real Oviedo, making his La Liga debut on 16 October 1999 by coming in as a late substitute in a 2–2 away draw against Real Madrid.

 After playing for UE Lleida and CD Tenerife in the Segunda División, Álvarez joined Gimnàstic de Tarragona of the same league in July 2005.
-In his first and only season he contributed only 524 minutes in all competitions, but achieved promotion in the league.
+In his only season, he contributed only 524 minutes in all competitions, but achieved promotion.

-Deemed surplus to requirements by Nàstic in the summer of 2006, and subsequently being left out of the first-team squad, Álvarez signed with Orihuela CF from Segunda División B in mid-January 2007.
-He returned to the second level nearly two years later with Girona FC but, after two seasons marked by injury, he moved back to division three with CE L'Hospitalet.
+Deemed surplus to requirements by Nàstic in the summer of 2006, and subsequently being left out of the main squad, Álvarez signed with Orihuela CF of Segunda División B in mid-January 2007.
+He returned to the second division two years later with Girona FC but, after two seasons marked by injury, he moved back to the league below with CE L'Hospitalet.

-Álvarez signed for UE Llagostera also in his native region midway through the 2010–11 season, winning promotion from the Tercera División and going on to play several years with the club in the third tier.
+Álvarez signed for UE Llagostera also in his native region midway through the 2010–11 season, winning promotion from Tercera División and going on to play several years with the club in the third tier.